fnc12/sqlite_orm/README.md

 * **C++ standart code style**
 * **No undefined behaviour** - if something goes wrong lib throws an exeption

 `sqlite_orm` library allows to create easy data model mappings to your database schema.
-It is built to manage (CRUD) objects with id of integer type.
+It is built to manage (CRUD) objects with a single column with primary key and without it.
 It also allows you to specify table names and column names explicitly no matter how your classes actually named.
 Take a look at example:

 ```c++